• Skip to primary navigation

 • Mix the rub ingredients in a small bowl.

-• Lay tinfoil out on counter (enough to wrap ribs in) and lay the ribs on the foil.
-Mix 1/2 c. bbq sauce and 1/2 c. apple juice together in small bowl.
+• Lay tinfoil out on counter and lay the ribs on the foil.
+Mix 1/2 cup BBQ sauce and 1/2 cup apple juice together in small bowl.
 Pour it carefully over the ribs and seal up the foil so nothing leaks out.
-Place ribs back in the smoker at 225 degrees F for 2 hours.
+Place ribs back in the smoker at 225 degrees Fahrenheit for another 2 hours.

 Nutrition Information